Network Cables

 The only difference is the bandwidth.
 Cat5e has a bandwidth up to 350Mhz and Cat6 is up to 600Mhz.
 Otherwise the connector is the same, and they can be plugged into the same ports.
 They both are the same quality.

-What is the significance of ethernet cables in different colors?
+Why do ethernet cables come in different colors?

 Often network cable vendors assign colors to help identify the connection type and purpose, or to distinguish their cables and connections from other vendors.